-A partnership is an association of individuals or businesses that have come together for the purpose of carrying on a business, a project or even an activity, for a set or indefinite period of time.
-Entities create partnerships for various reasons, however, at its core partnerships (like most business structures) are created with a view to making a profit.
-Regulated under the Partnerships Act 1982 (NSW) there are limitations on the maximum number of entities that can join to create such a structure.
+A partnership is an association of individuals or businesses that have come together for the purpose of carrying on, for a set or indefinite period of time:

+Entities create partnerships for various reasons.
+However, at their core partnerships are created with a view to making a profit.
+Regulated under the Partnerships Act 1982 (NSW), there are limitations on the maximum number of entities that can join to create such a structure.
 Usually, the quota is capped at 20, although it is possible to have a larger partnership in certain situations.

 Advantages of a Partnership Business Structure

-One aspect of a partnership business structure that makes it particularly appealing to individuals and businesses alike, is that it allows for the sharing of:
+One aspect of a partnership business structure that makes it particularly appealing is that it allows for the sharing of:

-- Unlike with other business structures (i.e. incorporated entities), the costs associated with establishing and forming a partnership are relatively cheap.
-Usually, a partnership is brought into being via a written partnership agreement.
+Unlike other business structures, the costs associated with establishing and forming a partnership are relatively cheap.
+Usually, a written partnership agreement brings a partnership into being.
 Apart from this, setting up a partnership is as simple as:

-A partner can use the losses of the partnership (to the extent of their partnership share) to offset the income they have earned from other sources.
+A partner can use the losses of the partnership, to the extent of their partnership share, to offset the income they have earned from other sources.

 Disadvantages of a Partnership Business Structure

-- The biggest pitfall of a partnership is that it will cease to exist every time there is a change in membership.
+The biggest pitfall of a partnership is that it will cease to exist every time there is a change in membership.
 If you wish to add or remove individuals form the partnership, you must dissolve the present partnership and create a new one.
 This is done by executing a new partnership agreement.

-- A partnership is not an effective vehicle for holding or amassing appreciating assets.
+Furthermore, a partnership is not an effective vehicle for holding or amassing appreciating assets.
 A change in the makeup of the partnership has certain capital gains tax implications.

 Would you like to know more about the partnership business structure and whether it is right for you?
 Our dedicated and friendly team of LegalVision lawyers would be happy to assist you.
 Call us on 1300 544 755 and find out how we can help today.